jdlee11/Final-Project/README.md

 - Got recipes to work, they show up on a user's profile.
 The solution, suggested by Jess, was to fetch recipes using a query that checks if `_acl.creator` matches the profile page's `this.props.params.id` meaning the recipe was created by the user whose profile you are viewing.
 Although my project still lacks styling whatsoever, it works as a functional site.
 I will add styling, and of course, a lot more functionality!
 Confidence is back up a little after fixing last night's block

+- I am working on allowing the user to upload an image when creating a new recipe.
+I am using the Kinvey File API, and it is mostly working.
+I will have to use GET requests to test it, but I am successfully POSTing.

+- As of 8/21, my block is uploading images to Google Cloud using Kinvey's File API.
+- Today, I will tackle the "like" and "bookmark" functionality.
+A user will not be able to unlike, but WILL be able to un-bookmark.
+Bookmarked recipes will be shown on a user's profile, liked ones will not.

 #### Giving credit where credit is due